colindaven/nf-blast/README.md

 ## Run the program.
 ```
-#This will run on 2000 reads of the supplied sepsis nanopore metagenome ERR2752917_R1.fastq (test dataset)
+# This will run on 2000 reads of the supplied sepsis nanopore metagenome ERR2752917_R1.fastq (test dataset)
+conda activate nextflow
 bash run_complete_nf_blast.sh
 ```